-The Head Teacher, working with the Executive Team, is responsible for the appointment of staff in their academy.
+The Academy Head Teacher, working with the Executive Team, is responsible for the appointment of staff in their academy.
 The Executive Team, working with the Chair of Academy Council, is responsible for the appointment of a Head Teacher of an academy.
-This needs to be ratified by the Board of Trustees.
+Academy Head Teacher appoints are ratified by the Board of Trustees.